stackbit-projects/superb-aluminum-91875/content/pages/index.md

     title: Seasonal Selections
     subtitle: >-
       Our farm boxes change constantly according to the season and available produce.
-We will never send you chemically-treated items,
+We will never send you chemically-treated or non-local products!
     features:
       - title: Organic Berries
         image: images/pexels-brian-van-den-heuvel-1350964.jpg